-- 1. The institution's internal quality assurance processes ensure that curricula are appropriately designed and presented for all modes in which they are delivered. - 2.
+- 1. The institution's internal quality assurance processes ensure that curricula are appropriately designed and presented for all modes in which it is delivered. - 2.
 The institution has implemented and published a policy and procedure for the periodic review of its degree programs, with such reviews occurring at regular intervals, normally not exceeding five to seven years.
-The periodic review includes a comprehensive program review27 that comprises: - a) A program self-study undertaken, with student input, by faculty members and administrators of the program - b) A review by an external Program Evaluation Committee (PEC) 28 - c) An institutional response to the PEC Report.29 - 3.
-The institution uses appropriate instruments, processes and information to ensure the effective management and continuous improvement of the program and its delivery, including for example, course evaluations and faculty feedback, student achievement demonstrations, faculty and instructor performance, currency and engagement with scholarship, research, or creative activity. - 4.
-Representatives from all relevant stakeholder groups at the institution are involved in the ongoing quality assurance procedures.
+The periodic review includes a comprehensive program review32 that comprises: - a) A program self-study undertaken, with student input, by faculty members and administrators of the program - b) A review by an external Program Evaluation Committee (PEC) 33